tpresley/sygnal/README.md

 - Handle all stream plumbing between components
 - Support arbitrarily complex applications with deep component hierarchies
 - Reuse the best patterns from popular frameworks like React and Vue while avoiding the pitfalls
-- Support pure Javascript, Typescript, and JSX
+- Support pure Javascript, Typescript, and JSX (including fragments)
 - Provide application state out of the box, and make it easy to use
 - Use reasonable defaults while providing access to low-level Cycle.js functionality wherever possible
 - Provide automatic debugging information